Oblomov/wiimote-pad/README.md

 is specified, the program will look for the first device that it can associate with and use that.

+## D-pad orientation

+Since 2017, by default, the D-pad will be oriented in landscape mode (the arm closest to the A button will be mapped to _right_ rather than _down_), in accordance to the Wiimote orientation.

+This is a break from the previous behavior of the program.
+If you prefer the old behavior, you can pass the command-line option `--dpad portrait`, which will set the D-pad in portrait mode (arm closest to the A button will be mapped to _down_).
+You can enforce the new behavior with `--dpad landscape`, and even specify different D-pad settings for different Wiimotes, for example:

+	wiimote-pad --dpad portrait /dev/input/js0 --dpad landscape /dev/input/js1

+will set the `js0` Wiimote with the D-pad in portrait mode, and the `js1` one with the D-pad in landscape mode.

 ### Note

 `wiimote-pad` is _specifically_ designed to expose the sideways Wiimote